haiku-code/react-best-practices-workshop/module1.md

 ### Common Design Patterns
 (This document is optimized for presentation using [reveal-md](https://github.com/webpro/reveal-md))

-### Goal
+### Goals
-Get familiar with common design patterns in React and when should you apply them.
+* Get familiar with common design patterns in React
+* Understand the motivation and when should you apply them

 ---